 Add salt while soaking.
 This shortens the cooking time.

-This topic is very detailed and involves a lot of science too, but I have shared this info with you for your day to day cooking and not for any lab experiments.
+This topic is very detailed and involves a lot of science too, but I have shared this info with you for your day-to-day cooking and not for any lab experiments.
 Thus, have tried to keep it as simple as possible.
 In fact, this post is just a recap of what our wise ancestors did before cooking beans and other legumes.
 They may or may not have explained to us the exact reasons behind it but were wise enough to do so.
-I believe that logic and understanding improves adaptability.
+I believe that logic and understanding improve adaptability.